jan-nie/dhbw-framgang/README.md

 # DHBW TINF21B2 Software Engineering - Framgång
 ## Preamble
 This repository is for documentation purposes only.
 Please comment in our wordpress blog (link below)!
 &nbsp;
 &nbsp;

+## Project Vision
+The Inventory Management System Enterprise software project focuses on the development of a desktop application for inventory management.
+Its outstanding features include comprehensive user management, efficient management of products, and sales recording and analysis.
+The system offers companies a user-friendly and powerful solution for optimizing their inventories and increasing efficiency in the sales process.
+&nbsp;
+&nbsp;